All Rights Reserved

 Nate quickly committed her last name to memory.
-She hadn’t given up very many details about herself and he wanted to remember every last one.
+She hadn’t given up very many details about herself, and he wanted to remember every last one.

 “I haven’t heard an American accent for a while.
-Are you one of Porter’s people?”
+Are you one of Rick Porter’s people?”
 Colt asked.

-“We found three numbers written in blood on the wall of his cell.
+“Three numbers written in blood on the wall of his cell.
 411.”
 Nate gestured toward Abby.
 “We were just discussing what they could mean.”

 “What kind of attacks?”
 Colt asked, stepping closer to Harry.